kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   Tracing *TracingConfig `json:"tracing,omitempty"`
 }

-// TelemetryMode defines the enablement state of a telemetry signal. type TelemetryMode string
+// TracingMode defines the enablement state of tracing. type TracingMode string

 const (
-  // TelemetryModeEnabled explicitly enables the telemetry signal.
+  // TracingModeEnabled explicitly enables tracing.
-  TelemetryModeEnabled  TelemetryMode = "Enabled"
+  TracingModeEnabled TracingMode = "Enabled"
-  // TelemetryModeDisabled explicitly disables the telemetry signal.
+  // TracingModeDisabled explicitly disables tracing.
-  TelemetryModeDisabled TelemetryMode = "Disabled"
+  TracingModeDisabled TracingMode = "Disabled"
-  // TelemetryModeImplementationDefault means that the code should
+  // TracingModeImplementationDefault means that the code should
-  // use the implementation's default behavior for telemetry.
+  // use the implementation's default behavior for tracing.
-  TelemetryModeImplementationDefault TelemetryMode = "ImplementationDefault" )
+  TracingModeImplementationDefault TracingMode = "ImplementationDefault" )

 // AttributeSourceType defines the source from which a telemetry attribute